No-Country/c3-g66-t-front/README.md

 ## Agradecimientos 🎁

-* Agradecimientos a: No Country for Junior Devs 🤓.
+* Agradecimientos a No Country for Junior Devs 🤓.